QubesOS/qubes-doc/user/templates/minimal-templates.md

 title: Minimal Templates
 ---

-The Minimal [TemplateVMs](/doc/templates/) are lightweight versions of their standard TemplateVM counterparts.
+The Minimal [templates](/doc/templates/) are lightweight versions of their standard template counterparts.
 They have only the most vital packages installed, including a minimal X and xterm installation.
 The sections below contain instructions for using the template and provide some examples for common use cases.
-There are currently three Minimal TemplateVMs corresponding to the standard [Fedora](/doc/templates/fedora/), [Debian](/doc/templates/debian/), [CentOS](/doc/templates/centos/) and [Gentoo](/doc/templates/gentoo/) TemplateVMs.
+There are currently three Minimal templates corresponding to the standard [Fedora](/doc/templates/fedora/), [Debian](/doc/templates/debian/), [CentOS](/doc/templates/centos/) and [Gentoo](/doc/templates/gentoo/) templates.

 ## Important

-1. The Minimal TemplateVMs are intended only for advanced users.
+1. The Minimal templates are intended only for advanced users.
-   If you encounter problems with the Minimal TemplateVMs, we recommend that you use their standard TemplateVM counterparts instead.
+   If you encounter problems with the Minimal templates, we recommend that you use their standard template counterparts instead.

-2. If something works with a standard TemplateVM but not the minimal version, this is most likely due to user error (e.g., a missing package or misconfiguration) rather than a bug.
+2. If something works with a standard template but not the minimal version, this is most likely due to user error (e.g., a missing package or misconfiguration) rather than a bug.
    In such cases, please do *not* file a bug report.
    Instead, please see [Help, Support, Mailing Lists, and Forum](/support/) for the appropriate place to ask for help.
    Once you have learned how to solve your problem, please [contribute what you learned to the documentation](/doc/doc-guidelines/).

-3. The Minimal TemplateVMs are intentionally *minimal*.
+3. The Minimal templates are intentionally *minimal*.
    [Do not ask for your favorite package to be added to the minimal template by default.](/faq/#could-you-please-make-my-preference-the-default)

 4. In order to reduce unnecessary risk, unused repositories have been disabled by default.